sr2-sabi/Sabrina-Rodriguez-Portfolio/final-project-part-two.md

 | Goal | Questions to Ask |
 |------|------------------|
-| Test clarity of the story and visualizations   | When you look at this chart/map, what message do you take away? or
+| Test clarity of the story and visualizations   | When you look at this chart/map, what message do you take away?
 Is the concept easy to understand, or is anything confusing?         |
 | Identify the most relevant cancer outcomes to highlight.    |Which types of health impacts (e.g., lung cancer, reproductive cancers, asthma) feel most relevant to you in this context?
 Do you think focusing on one cancer type is more powerful than showing overall cancer risk?                  |